nearform/titus/README.md

 Individual sub-packages are built during the bootstrap process.

+### kitchen-sink sample application

+This repository includes a sample application showcasing the features availabe in Titus and third party libraries.
+The documentation can be found [here](https://nearform.github.io/titus).

 ### Convenience Scripts

 Some commands have been added to the root package for convenience.